Hoppa till innehållet

 – We work with smart solutions that allow us to conduct marine surveys with much smaller vessels than traditional methods.
 Smaller vessels emit fewer emissions – more than 85 percent less than traditional marine surveying vessels for the same type of missions – and require fewer personnel, which is both safer and more environmentally friendly during shift changes and more.
 In recent years, Clinton has invested in new Swedish Volvo Penta engines, likely with the world’s lowest emissions, on all our vessels where operations occur around the clock.
 These engines also enable us to use synthetic fuels, making it possible to conduct completely carbon-neutral marine surveying projects, says Philip Ljungström.

-Select market
+Choose market

 Global